greeshma101/scRNA-analysis-and-DC/README.md

 ## 🔬 Current Research Focus

-My recent work focuses on understanding **retinal cell extracellular vesicles (EV) communication and degeneration in glaucoma**, through analysis of **transcriptomic and proteomic** data.

-EVs are critical mediators of cell-to-cell communication, transferring proteins, lipids, and nucleic acids that modulate physiological and pathological processes in recipient cells
+My recent work focuses on understanding **retinal cell extracellular vesicles (EV) communication and degeneration in glaucoma**, through analysis of **transcriptomic and proteomic** data.EVs are critical mediators of cell-to-cell communication, transferring proteins, lipids, and nucleic acids that modulate physiological and pathological processes in recipient cells

 ---

 ## 🧬 Highlights of My Work